TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Description:***

-This test reads in a file of initial costs, and compares the stored results to those in a standard results file.
-The standard results file does not have values for all the link segments, but the test should successfully match those values it does have to corresponding values which have been stored.
+- This test reads in a file of initial costs, and compares the stored results to those in a standard results file.
+- The standard results file does not have values for all the link segments, but the test should successfully match those values it does have to corresponding values which have been stored.

 ***Location:***

-`src\test\resources\testcases\initial_costs\xml\test1`
+`src\test\resources\testcases\initial_costs\xml\readingInitialCostValues`

 ***Notes:***

-#### 3.3.3 reading_initial_cost_values_with_missing_columns
+#### 3.3.3 test_reading_initial_cost_values_with_missing_rows_in_input_file

 ***Purpose:***

-Tests that PlanItProject throws an exception when the initial costs file references a link segment which has not been defined
+Tests that PlanItProject throws an exception when the input XML is missing some link segments which are included in the initial costs file.

 ***Description:***